 UNC has reduced its potable water use by 60 percent since 2000.
 It achieved this reduction by storing rainwater in on-campus cisterns and using it for purposes such as flushing toilets and irrigation.
 The university has also significantly reduced the amount of greenhouse gases produced on campus in part by using greener energy sources, such as natural gas produced as a side-effect of landfill decomposition.

 See college details: University of North Carolina at Chapel Hill

 10. University of San Diego

-The University of San Diego is home to the country’s third largest campus rooftop solar panel farm in nation.
-Central to USD’s sustainability philosophy is its goal to become a zero-waste campus, which it practices by composting, recycling, and monitoring energy use in real time for all campus buildings.
+The University of San Diego is home to the country’s third-largest campus rooftop solar panel farm in the nation.
+Central to USD’s sustainability philosophy is its goal to become a zero-waste campus, which it practices by composting, recycling, and monitoring energy use in real-time for all campus buildings.
 USD also runs its own community garden.